aschuerch/MBBI_ComputerPracticum/_episodes/10-Genome_Annotation.md

 ~~~
 $ cd ~/Secretome_prediction/annotation/
-$ cat */*.txt
+$ ls
 ~~~
 {: .bash}

-The .txt files contain some statistics on how many annotated genes are found etc.
+PROKKA creates a range of output files, including a file containing the protein sequences (.faa).
+Take a moment to check the files out with 'head'.

 > ## Challenge: How many coding regions did PROKKA find in the contigs??
 >
 > Find out how many coding regions there are in the *E. coli* isolate.
+The ERR022075.txt files contain some statistics on how many annotated genes are found etc.
 >
 > Hint:
 > ~~~